vkocubinsky/SublimeTableEditor/README.md

     |------|-------|
     | _    |       |

-Then fill a data and press *Tab* key to next field or add new row if necessary
+Then fill a data and press *Tab* key to navigate to next field or add new row if necessary

     |    Name   |   Phone   |
     |-----------|-----------|